 Lost property found by visitors in the museum complex should be handed over to the Information Desk.

-The Anne Frank House shall make every effort to determine the rightful owner of the lost property and to this end will maintain regular contact with the local police.
+The Anne Frank House shall make every effort to determine the rightful owner of the lost property.

 In the event the owner or rightful claimant of the lost property makes his or herself known, he/she has the choice to pick up the goods himself/herself or have them sent to him/her, cash on delivery (C.O.D.)
 In either case, the owner shall furnish proper proof of identity.